xrdocs/8000/_tutorials/cisco-8000-fib-scale.md

 </pre>
 </div>

+Rest of this article will focus on LPM only.

 ### Q200

 For this test, a 88-LC0-36FH linecard powered by Silicon One Q200 is used.
 LPM utilization is slightly lower with 41% resources consumed: